mcittar/julia_fractals/README.md

 ### Wireframes

-This app will consist of a single screen with a canvas, an user input area, and nav links to my Github and LinkedIn.
+This app will consist of a single screen with a canvas, a user input area, and nav links to my Github and LinkedIn.
 Users will be able to change the constants of the fractal equation in order to generate different images in the canvas.
 Initially, this will happen in a fixed input field.
 As a bonus feature, I hope to implement constant rendering where constants are based on mouse position.